-If spring and summer are time to get out of the house, explore, and focus on the outdoors, fall and winter are time to look at your home, figure out what needs fixing, and tackle those projects ASAP.
+If spring and summer are the time to get out of the house, explore, and focus on the outdoors, fall and winter are the time to look at your home, figure out what needs fixing, and tackle those projects ASAP.
 Beyond just preparing your house for winter, good fall and winter projects make your home more comfortable or more pleasing to spend time in, particularly as temperatures drop.

 But where to start?
 As you’re wondering what kind of projects you’ll appreciate the most—whether because they make your home more secure and comfortable during colder weather or because they increase your enjoyment of your space—it might be helpful to know what projects other people are planning.
 Enter home services platform Thumbtack.

 Thumbtack took data from millions of projects across 500 categories to determine which projects are trending for this fall and winter.
 (Hint: It’s all about seasonal entertaining and cozy relaxing right now.)
 To make sense of the data and help pinpoint the most essential projects for this season and the next, we also spoke with David Steckel, a home expert at Thumbtack.
 Read on for everything you need to know about updating your home in the next few months.

 David Steckel is a home expert at Thumbtack, a home services platform.

 With late fall and winter comes harsher weather.
 Depending on where you live, you’ll need to perform plenty of repairs and preemptive maintenance (and even winterize your lawn and garden) before winter arrives to prepare for freezing temperatures—and now’s the time to start.